 Create or edit an incoming feed.

-From the Transport type drop-down menu, select HTTP download.
+From the Transport type drop-down menu, select Mount point download.

 From the Content type drop-down menu, select the content type for the data you want to ingest.